Intergalactic magnetic field lower limits up to the redshift $z\approx3$: Results

 where the transition value of the comoving IGMF correlation length $\lambda_B$ is set by the electron cooling distance on inverse Compton scattering of CMB photons~\cite{NeronovSemikoz09}

 with $E_\gamma$ representing the observed ``echo'' emission energy, $U_{CMB}$, $T_{CMB}$ and $\epsilon_{CMB}$ denoting the cosmic microwave background energy density, temperature and photon energy, $\sigma_T$ being the Thomson scattering cross-section, $\sigma_{SB}$ -- Stefan-Boltzmann constant and primed values corresponding to the source reference frame.
 As shown in the right panel of Fig.~\ref{fig:igmf-loglike}, the obtained $B$ limit value is comparable to that corresponding to the $z \in [1;2]$ sub-sample and 2-3~times the individual limits derived in the $z \in [1;2]$ and $z \in [2;3]$ redshift bins.
+The larger in comparison limit value in the $z \in [1;2]$ bin is set by contributions of RBS~1432 and Ton~116, both displaying little curvature in the measured spectra along with the highly significant detections in the VHE band.
+They thus require a stronger IGMF to suppress the ``echo'' signal extending to higher (relative to the other sources) energies.
+Without these two sources, the $z \in [1;2]$ limit becomes comparable to that obtained in other redshift bins.

 However, not all the sources considered contribute to the derived limit in the same way.
 Several sources listed in Tab.~\ref{tab:results} enable IGMF lower limits to be derived at the confidence level above 95\% on the source-by-source basis.
 The strongest field limits are set by RBS~1432, Ton~116 and Ton~396, as one can also see from Fig.~\ref{fig:igmf-loglike}.
-Several sources though present the trend for the increasing best-fit likelihood value for IGMF above $B \sim 10^{-17}$~cG, suggesting a two-sided field strength measurement of $B \in [10^{-18}; 3\times10^{-17}]$~cG at 95\% confidence level.
-However, the significance of the corresponding {\it upper} limit, dominated by RBS~1432, B3 0133+388, KUV~00311-1938 and GB6~J1037+5711, does not exceed $2.8\sigma$.
+Several sources though present the trend for the increasing best-fit likelihood value for IGMF above $B \sim 10^{-17}$~cG, suggesting a two-sided field strength measurement of $B \in [10^{-18}; 1\times10^{-17}]$~cG at 95\% confidence level.
+However, the significance of the corresponding {\it upper} limit, dominated by RBS~1432, KUV~00311-1938 and GB6~J0045+2127, does not exceed $2.8\sigma$.
 If these sources are excluded from the analysis, a one-sided IGMF lower limit $B \gtrsim 1\times10^{-18}$~cG is still warranted by the rest of the sources at approximately $6\sigma$ significance level.
 The individual estimates of IGMF strength for the considered sources are listed in Tab.~\ref{tab:results}.
 For representative sources with the strongest individual contribution to the derived IGMF lower limit the spectral energy distributions and best-fit models for the minimal considered IGMF strength $B=10^{-21}$~G for are shown in Fig.~\ref{fig:best-fit-sed}.

 The above IGMF lower limits do not critically depend on the choice of the maximal photon energy $E_{max}=1$~TeV injected in the \CRBeam\ simulation.
 Corrected for redshift, $E_{max}$ is close to the maximal energy at which the sources with the strongest contribution are detected, as one can see in Fig.~\ref{fig:best-fit-sed}.
 Furthermore, the ubiquitously introduced high-energy exponential cut-off and intrinsic spectral curvature result in soft intrinsic source spectra above $\sim 100$~GeV, reducing the attenuated power up to and above $E_{max}$.
 This implies that further extension of $E_{max}$ far beyond 1~TeV energy also would not have a substantial effect on the predicted ``echo'' signal and thus the derived limits.